molgrum/cspree/README.md

 - Not extensively tested.

 ### Hide & Seek
-- This mode is GMAPN specific, which means it is just a mock-up of a mode that needs suggestions.
+- This mode is mod specific, which means it is just a mock-up of a mode that needs suggestions.

 ### Domination
 - Teamplay with control points.